-version 3.0
+version 4.0

-Last generated: August 17, 2015
+Last generated: November 17, 2015

-© 2015 Your company's copyright information...
+© 2015 Your company.
+This is a boilerplate copyright statement...
 All rights reserved.
-No part of this book may be reproduced in any form or by any electronic or mechanical means, including information storage and retrieval systems, without written permission from the author, except in the case of a reviewer, who may quote brief passages embodied in critical articles or in a review.
+No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the publisher, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.